tgraupmann/ml.onnxruntime.directml.whisper.tiny.en.unity/README.md

 https://assetstore.unity.com/packages/slug/351516

-OpenAI Whisper is an automatic speech recognition (ASR) model trained on diverse multilingual audio; it transcribes speech to text and can auto-detect language.
+OpenAI Whisper is an automatic speech recognition (ASR) model trained on diverse audio; it transcribes speech to text for English.
 This package bundles the tiny English variant for lightweight, offline transcription on Windows.

 ONNX Runtime is a high-performance inference engine for ONNX models; this package uses it to run the Whisper model efficiently on Windows.